united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 {{% notice note %}}
-Please note that the Management Console is only available under Windows and only allows setting up test instances on the same device.
-If you are using Linux or Mac, please look into the [production guides for OS specific installation tutorials](/docs/production-guide/installation/).
+Please note that the Management Console is available at the moment **under Windows only** and only allows setting up test instances on the same device. **If you are using Linux or Mac**, please look into the [production guides for OS specific installation tutorials](/docs/production-guide/installation/).
 {{% /notice %}}

 ## What's next?